 Visual Pun: During its stay in the neutral zone of Side Six, the White Base's weapons are literally tied down with red tape.

 Warfare Regression: Minovsky Particles can screw up electronics and telecommunications.
-As a result, war in the Universal Century is goes back to visual ranges.
+As a result, war in the Universal Century goes back to visual ranges.

 Warrior Therapist: Char and Amuro tend to talk a lot while they're fighting.
 Being the first Gundam, every subsequent series following it followed suit.